tetrapharmakon/species/_lectures/0-motivations.md

 In the words of R. Stanley, the basic problem of enumerative combinatorics is that of counting the number of elements of a finite set.

-Inside this area of mathematics, there exists a tension between two different ways to concoct a proof for a statement (Stanley goes through a thorough analysis of what is really means answering the above problem).
+Inside this area of mathematics, there exists a tension between two different ways to concoct a proof for a statement (Stanley goes through a thorough analysis of what it really means to answer the above problem).
 In the words of another combinatorialist,

 <img src="../mendez-bij-proofs.png" alt="drawing" width="100%"/>